codesongithub/eth_verification_Env/README.md

+Aim- To create a simple environment which had Generator,BFM and a mailbox as interface -Generator generates 10 packets of 3 types- good,bad and ill and pushes to mailbox -BFM receives generated packets from mailbox.

+Learnings:
+-OOP- object creation, inheritence and mailbox
+-SV- mailbox and modules
+-Verification- ENV concepts
+-
 # eth_verification_Env
-Hello_world_kind_of_Ethernet_verification_environment
+-Hello_world_kind_of_Ethernet_verification_environment
-This work demonstrate a simple verification SV based( not UVM) environment.
+-This work demonstrate a simple verification SV based( not UVM) environment.
 Feature are
 - eth_pkt.sv-->as Object.Ethernet packet is considered as object ( as transaction)
 - eth_gen.sv-->as Generator. generates 10 packets. packets could be good,bad,ill
 - eth_bfm.sv-->as BFM.
 Receives packet from genearator via mailbox